predicador37/pyjstat/README.rst

 deprecated now and shouldn't be used in the future, but backwards compatibility has been preserved.

+Pyjstat 1.0 is aimed for simplicity.
+JSON-stat classes have been replicated (Dataset, Collection and Dimension) and provided with simple read() and write() methods.
+Funcionality covers common use cases as having a URL or dataframe as data sources.

 Methods for retrieving the value of a particular cube cell are taken from the JSON-stat Javascript sample code.
 Thanks to @badosa for this.

+Also, version 1.0 makes use of the requests package internally, which should make downloading of datasets easier.

 Installation
 ============